 I am a data scientist at Recursion, developing machine learning models for structural biology and binding predictions in drug discovery.
-I am also a research associate in the Genetics and Genome Biology program at the Hospital for Sick Children in Toronto, working on the characterization of transcriptional heterogeneity across childhood cancers.
-My interests revolve around the development of translational medicine tools to bridge the gap between computational genomics, biology, and clinical practice.
+My interests revolve around the development of tools to bridge the gap between information layers from chemistry to biology.
+Previously I was a research associate in the Genetics and Genome Biology program at the Hospital for Sick Children in Toronto, working on the characterization of transcriptional heterogeneity across childhood cancers.

 I obtained my Ph.D. from King’s College London working on binding and activation mechanisms of ion channels.
 In the following years, I joined University College London, where I continued my work on understanding orthosteric and cryptic binding properties of complex biomolecular systems, with molecular dynamics and enhanced sampling techniques.